indilib/indi-3rdparty/indi-rolloffino/doc/rolloffino.md

 ![Ekos Profile](ekos_profile.png)

-Provided as an INDI third party driver.
-The driver is derived from the Ekos roll-off roof simulator driver.
-USB is the normal connection method, and it uses a default transmission rate of 38400 baud which can be changed in the Arduino code.
-The driver responds to Park and Unpark commands from the Ekos Observatory panel.
-These are sent to the Arduino in the form of open and close requests.
-The Arduino uses the requests to open or close relays in order to activate roof movement.
-The driver will generate requests to obtain the state of the fully open and fully closed sensors to determine when the park or unpark request have been completed.
+USB is the normal connection method between the driver and the Arduino.
+It uses a default transmission rate of 38400 baud which can be changed in the Arduino code.
+The driver responds to Open and Close commands from the Ekos Observatory panel.
+These commands are sent to the Arduino in the form of open and close requests.
+The Arduino uses the requests to set relays to activate roof movement.
+The driver will generate requests to obtain the state of the fully open and fully closed switches to determine when the park or unpark request have been completed.
 The Arduino responds to to those request by reading the assigned switches.
 There is also an Abort request which should stop any movement in progress.
 A lock status intended to indicate some form of external mechanical roof lock has been applied.
 If the lock switch is closed it will block the driver from issuing movement requests.
 There is an Auxiliary function and status.
 The use of this auxiliary function is undefined in the driver, if and how it is used is up to the Arduino code.

-Action switches that can be activated to most likely set relays have been added since the first driver release.
+In the current version of the driver aditional digital input and output switches are available.
+These additional switches are referred to as Actions in the Arduino code.
+They can be used to set relays and receive the state of switches.
 The Actions are to provide more user implemented options in the Arduino.
-There are some Arduino examples to show the use of Actions.
+There is a need to maintain backward compatibility with previous versions of Arduino code.
+The Arduino will inform the driver how many if any digital input and outputs it expects.

 ## Observatory interface.
 The observatory interface's open and close buttons can used to open and close the roof.

 ![Observatory](roof_obs.png)

 ## INDI control panels.
 The INDI Control panels provide the detail and setup interfaces.

 ### The Main Panel
 The Main panel's periodic monitoring of the roof status as provided by the Arduino code is reflected in the status lights.
-The Park/Unpark provides local replication of the Observatory functions.
-The Open/Close buttons might be of use, if for some reason there is a discrepancy between the drivers notion of where the roof is versus the actual position.
+The Open and Close buttons provide local roof controls.

 ![Main Panel](roof_main.png)